 Brunswick Community College designates the following items as directory information: student name, address, telephone number, date of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, most recent previous school attended, and photograph.
-The College may disclose any of these items without prior written consent unless the student has notified Student Services & Enrollment Management, in writing, stating that one does not want such information released.
+The College may disclose any of these items without prior written consent unless the student has notified the Office of Records & Enrollment Management, in writing, not to release such information.